(Last updated on August 5, 2024.)

 Editing SVG files

-How to make part out of score
+How to prepare part sheet out of score

 There are three approaches.

-1.Using JapoScore Part dialog.
+1. Using JapoScore Part dialog.

-2.Using MuseScore’s part command (on File menu.)
+2. Using MuseScore’s part command (on the File menu.)

-(Caution: This function automatically converts succesive whole rest measures to a single “long rest” measure.
+(Caution: This function automatically converts successive whole rest measures to a single “long rest” measure.
 “Long rest” seems to involve bugs when exported to musicxml (i.e. aborts) (MuseScore v.3.4.2.25137).
 If you encounter this trouble, try approach 1 or 3.

-3.Delete unnecessary parts on MuseScore (using Instrument command on Edit menu).
-If above (2.) approach is problematic, this approach is safer.
+3. Delete unnecessary parts on MuseScore (using the Instrument command on the Edit menu).
+If the above (2.) approach is problematic, this approach is safer.

 < Solving Problems |^ Index | Acknowledgments >